chris1384/mta-tas-dm/README.md

 ***Where are my saved runs?***
 - Your runs are stored in mta:sa/mods/deathmatch/priv
 - Search for the resource name and you'll be able to find the resource, along with the saved runs folder.
-- This option can be changed in version 1.4 using the following command: ***/tascvar bool usePrivateFolder false***
+- This option can be changed in version 1.4 using the following command: ***/tascvar usePrivateFolder false***

 ## Something you would want implemented or got any bugs?
 Fill out a form in the Issues section!
 ## For any additional help, please contact me on Discord: *chrisu#9616* (or just chris1384) or on MTA:SA forums (chris1384).